RileyHayesAdvertising/Wit-And-Delight/wp-content/plugins/instagram-feed/README.txt

 7. The Instagram Feed plugin Settings pages

 == Changelog ==
+= 1.3.2 =
+* New: Added an option to disable the mobile layout
+* New: Added an setting which allows you to use the plugin with an Ajax powered theme
+* New: Added a 'class' shortcode option which allows you to add a CSS to class to each individual feed: `[instagram-feed class=feedOne]`
+* New: Added a Support tab which contains System Info to help with troubleshooting
+* New: Added friendly error messages which display only to WordPress admins
+* New: Added validation to the User ID field to prevent usernames being entered instead of IDs
+* Tweak: Made the Access Token field slightly wider to prevent tokens being copy and pasted incorrectly
+* Fix: Fixed a JavaScript bug which caused the feed not to load photos correctly in IE8

 = 1.3.1 =
 * Fix: Fixed an issue with the Instagram icon not appearing in the 'Follow on Instagram' button or in the header
 * Fix: Addressed a few CSS issues which were causing some minor formatting issues on certain themes